 And as for using it for baking, well, I can dare say that I’m going to be hard-pressed to use any other kind of starter from here on out.
 There are two main reasons for this:

-- As opposed to cultivating the yeast on flour – the traditional way – with a botanical starter, I’m essentially cultivating and harvesting the wild yeast that is on the particular botanical that I’m using.
+- As opposed to cultivating the yeast that’s on flour – the traditional way – with a botanical starter, I’m essentially cultivating and harvesting the wild yeast that is on the particular botanical that I’m using.
 This could provide the opportunity to introduce a different strain of yeast, but more importantly, a botanical starter imparts its own flavor charateristics that add to the complexity of the aroma and flavor of the bread.

 - But the big thing for me is that there is NO discard!
 That’s such a huge thing!
 With a traditional starter, you chuck 1/2 the starter everyday.
 When creating a botanical starter, you never discard.
 You just build it up then use it (I’ll get into maintenance techniques below).